DZakh/rescript-schema/README.md

 A simple and composable way to describe relationship between JavaScript and ReScript structures.

-It's a great tool to decode and encode any unknown data with type safety.
+It's a great tool to parse and serialize any unknown data with type safety.

 And other libraries can use ReScript Struct as a building block with a neat integration system: